No content found

 • A budget that includes travel costs (see template provided below)

-• For graduate students only: A statement of your graduate research/project goals and why you believe it is relevant to interpretation today (500 word maximum)
+• For graduate students only: A statement of your graduate research/major project/internship goals and why you believe it is relevant to interpretation today (500 word maximum)

 Budget Template

-Meals (pro-rated from federal per diem) $55/day $275 Meals not included in registration
+Meals and misc. expenses $55/day $275.00 Meals not included in registration and other misc. expenses.

 Selection Procedure & Timetable

-Students notified by Scholarship Coordinator: Approximately late May 2023
+Students notified by Scholarship Coordinator: Approximately mid to late May 2024

 Undergraduate and Graduate student applications are reviewed separately.
 Applications are reviewed according to the following criteria: